-The cost-of-living crisis has driven a huge increase in credit card usage.
+The sharp rise in the cost of living over the last few years has driven a huge increase in credit card usage.

 Borrowing to meet basic needs and expenses is dangerous, particularly on credit cards with high interest rates.
 However, our plastic friends can be a useful money-saving tool if you use them wisely.
 They can help you to budget, protect you against problems and spread the cost of purchases over time.